nadzyah/baseline-data-form/README.md

   ntp: null
 ```

-Instead use empty strings or string as a template:
+Instead, use empty strings or strings as a template:

 ```yaml
 global: